dyeruva1225545620/CSE598-ASU-ML-Security/README.md

 The testing script(src/test.py) will load the model checkpoint and make predictions using the smoothed classifier and ceritfied l_0, l_1, l_2, l_∞ robust radii

-Results.ipynb is used for plotting graph
+Results.ipynb is used for plotting graphs for certified robust radii for different kinds of noises